MinnowWare/UDK2018-MinnowBoard/README.md

 The main aspect is, to introduce the [**_CdePkg_**](https://github.com/MinnowWare/CdePkg#cdepkg) to the UEFI/Tianocore open source community.

-It is considered as a major improvement over usual UEFI BIOS development, since it introduces
+It is considered as a major improvement over traditional UEFI BIOS development, since it introduces
 * stable, precise, chipset (ACPI timer) independant C library conform [`clock()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/clock?view=vs-2019) for POST and UEFI Shell in millisecond resolution
-* unlimited (unbuffered) [`printf()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/printf-printf-l-wprintf-wprintf-l?view=vs-2019)-family and [`scanf()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/scanf-scanf-l-wscanf-wscanf-l?view=vs-2019)-family
+* unlimited (buffer less) [`printf()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/printf-printf-l-wprintf-wprintf-l?view=vs-2019)-family and [`scanf()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/scanf-scanf-l-wscanf-wscanf-l?view=vs-2019)-family
-* standard C conform format specifiers for [`printf()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/printf-printf-l-wprintf-wprintf-l?view=vs-2019)-family and [`scanf()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/scanf-scanf-l-wscanf-wscanf-l?view=vs-2019)-family
+* Standard C conform format specifiers for [`printf()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/printf-printf-l-wprintf-wprintf-l?view=vs-2019)-family and [`scanf()`](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/scanf-scanf-l-wscanf-wscanf-l?view=vs-2019)-family
-* satisfies all compiler intrinsic requirements with one and the same library
+* satisfies all C compiler intrinsic requirements with one and the same library (C++ in not supported)

 NOTE: Visual Studio is here only used for editing the project.
 The build process is still pure EDK!
       (the startup error message of VS2017/VS2019 can be ignored)